jaidalmotra/jaidalmotra/README.md

 <h1 align="center">Hi 👋, I'm Jai</h1>
 <h2 align="center">3x Kaggle Expert
 <h2 align="center">Wanna know My Diverse Journey?</h2>
-<h3 align="left">As an aspiring Web developer pursuing a Bachelor's in Computer Engineering from Thapar
+<h3 align="left">As an aspiring Web developer pursuing a Bachelor's degree in Computer Engineering from Thapar
                             University, I am on an exciting quest to merge the realms of technology and creativity.
 My portfolio is a testament to the convergence of my passions: Machine Learning, Deep Learning, Cloud
                             Computing, and Digital art.</h3>